QPADL: Post-Quantum Private Spectrum Access with Verified Location and DoS Resilience: Framework Instantiations

-\looseness-1 The offline-online mode enhances efficiency across all phases of $\qpadl$: {\em (i)} In the $\pol$ phase, static rings in the LRS scheme allow a single offline preprocessing step, ensuring stable performance across ring sizes. {\em (ii)} In the spectrum query phase, the main bottleneck which is the PIR responses that grow linearly with DB size, can be alleviated by offline-online precomputations on $\psd$ servers. {\em (iii)} In the service request phase, the $\hct$-based PoW can be converted to a non-interactive form via the Fiat-Shamir heuristic~\cite{canetti2019fiat}, enabling users to generate verifiable tokens independently and removing the need for interactive communication.
+\textbf{Offline-Online mode:} The offline-online execution mode improves practicality across several phases of $\qpadl$ by shifting reusable computations away from the critical online path. {\em (i)} In the $\pol$ phase, static ring configuration enables reusable preprocessing and reduces repeated online work. {\em (ii)} In the spectrum query phase, the main bottleneck which is the PIR responses that grow linearly with DB size, can be alleviated by offline-online precomputations on $\psd$ servers. {\em (iii)} In the service request phase, the $\hct$-based PoW can be converted to a non-interactive form via the Fiat-Shamir heuristic~\cite{canetti2019fiat}, enabling users to generate verifiable tokens independently without interactive communication.